Prosecco and Petals

 The exact size of your cake toppers will depend on the size of your cake.
 On average they should be no taller than six inches and no wider than four inches so that they are complementary to the design, rather than overpowering.

-If opting for a low cost cake topper, it is best to shop on the high-street to avoid delivery charges.
-Ths will also enable you to see the figures before you buy them.
+If opting for a low-cost cake topper, it is best to shop on the high-street to avoid delivery charges.
+This will also enable you to see the figures before you buy them.

-Card shops and discount stores will normally have ready-made options for between £10-20, and it is best to shop at the start of wedding season (March) to get the widest selection.
+Card shops and discount stores will normally have ready-made options for between £10-20, and it is best to shop at the start of wedding season (March) to get the most extensive selection.